Key takeaways

 To provide your child with lifelong protection, you have the option of transferring your base policy of AIA Guaranteed Protect Plus or AIA Pro Lifetime Protector to your infant, with the assurance that your little one can get basic life insurance without underwriting.

-Additionally, Great Eastern’s Great Maternity Care and HSBC’s HappyMummy, HappyFamily and EmpoweredMum policies also provide coverage for twins conceived through IVF.
+Additionally, Great Eastern’s Great Maternity Care 2, HSBC Life’s HappyMummy and HappyFamily, Prudential’s PRUMum and PRUFirst Promise policies also provide coverage for twins conceived through IVF.

 In the unfortunate event that you suffer from a failed pregnancy, the maternity insurance you choose will still provide you with coverage until the end of your pregnancy term.
 If you chose a bundled plan that includes a base plan, this will continue to cover you for life.

-Question 6: What if my health deteriorates during my pregnancy?
+6. What if the mother’s health deteriorates during pregnancy?

 It is common for a mother’s health to deteriorate during pregnancy, with conditions like gestational diabetes or hypertension arising.
 In this situation, you may wish to keep the base plan for yourself, since it is difficult to purchase a new plan without exclusion for yourself.
 As for your infant, you can always purchase a fresh policy to provide coverage.